 Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
-Local law does not specifically address domestic violence, and domestic violence against women continues to be widespread.
-Police generally do not intervene in abusive situations.
+Local law does not specifically address domestic violence, and police generally do not intervene in abusive situations.